DevExpress/devextreme-documentation/concepts/05 UI Components/PolarChart/10 Visual Elements/120 Legend.md

 		// ...
 	};

-The following list provides an overview of the **legend** object options.
+The following list provides an overview of the **legend** object properties.

 * **Visibility**
 To change the legend's visibility, use the **legend**.[visible](/api-reference/20%20Data%20Visualization%20Widgets/BaseLegend/visible.md '/Documentation/ApiReference/UI_Components/dxPolarChart/Configuration/legend/#visible') property.